Japan Drugstore Guide: Cold and Flu Medicine

 Stona EX

-Summary: This medication was recommended as the best over-the-counter cold medication by drug store employees.
-It comes in a few different types depending on what you are looking for.
-From the left picture to the right picture above, the types are as follows: (のどの痛み、発熱) sore throat and fever reducer, (つらいせき、たん) painful cough and phlegm, (鼻水、鼻づまり) nasal drip and stuffy nose.
+Summary: The drugstore staff recommended this medication as the best over-the-counter cold medication by drug store employees.
+It comes in a few different types, depending on what you are looking for.
+From the top picture to the bottom picture above, the types are as follows: (のどの痛み、発熱) sore throat and fever reducer, (つらいせき、たん) painful cough and phlegm, (鼻水、鼻づまり) nasal drip and stuffy nose.
 However, all the boxes have the same label of (かぜ薬), cold medicine, so they all help with general cold symptoms.
-Each box indicates that they help with: nasal discharge, stuffy nose, sneezing, sore throat, cough, chills, fever, headache, joint pain and muscle pain.
-All of the boxes indicate that this medication should be taken within 30 minutes of eating a meal.

 Price: From left to right: ¥1280 (12 pills), ¥1380 (12 pills), ¥1280 (18 pills)